calm your mind.

 Tristana

 Tristana consists of three places of awareness during practice: breath, posture (asana), gazing point (dristi).
 Focusing on these three elements gives you a mindful, moving meditation experience.
-It also purifies on three levels: the nervous system, body, and mind.
+It also purifies on three levels: nervous system, body, and mind.

 eight-limbed path of yoga